kanishkarj/youtube-v3-api/README.md

 ## Todo

+* Use the default Http module so that this module can be free from dependency.
 * Any missing basic API calls.
 * next and previous page.
 * Make typescript classes for the data returned so that additional functions can be attached like next page and previous page.